muggin/dl-notes/notes/efficient-esti-of-word-repr.md

 - CBOW model predicts the target word given the context words as input.
     - Context words are projected to the vector space and averaged.
 - Skip-gram model predicts the context words given the target word as input
-    - At each step the number of context words (from the past and future) is chosen randomly - dynamic context window.
+    - At each step the number of context words (from past and future) is chosen randomly - dynamic context size.
 - Output of models was a Hierarchical Softmax with the vocabulary organized as a Huffman binary tree.
     - Using Huffman tree decreases the computational complexity from log(V) (balanced binary tree) to log(unigram_perplexity(V)).